sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

 You can use the Unified Write Filter (UWF) feature on your device to help protect your physical storage media, including most standard writable storage types that are supported by Microsoft Windows, such as physical hard disks, solid-state drives, internal USB devices, external SATA devices, and so on.
 You can also use UWF to make read-only media appear to the OS as a writable volume.

-**Important**
+> [!Important]
-You cannot use UWF to protect external removable drives, USB devices or flash drives.
+> You cannot use UWF to protect external removable drives, USB devices or flash drives.